ravachol/kew/README.md

 Included is a pack of 16 themes + the default 16-color theme.

 You can also switch to using colors derived from the album cover.
-Cycle through the 3 color modes (default, theme and album cover) by pressing i.
+Cycle through the 3 color modes (default, theme and album colors) by pressing i.

+Press t to cycle available themes.

-To set a theme, run kew with:
+To set a theme from the command-line, run:

 kew theme <themename>